OhadR/RESTful-login/README.md

 Unlike other projects of mine, here I use jersey and not spring's controllers.

+**HTTP**
+in HTTP mode, where there is no TLS/SSL, the client and server exchange keys (basically the server sends the client the secret-key, upon registration). for each call, the client uses this key to sign the request - ALL the params in the request, including the URL and the http-type (see README for explanations).
+The server receives the request, uses its similar key to do the same, and compares the results.
+If equals, the request is valid.
+Otherwise there is suspicion that someone in the middle has changed the request.

+**HTTPS**

 ** Database **

 in this application, unlike all other examples, i chose NOT TO use DB-connection pool.
 So the data-source is a SimpleDriverDataSource.